YEAR FOUR

 Key Achievements:

-• Installed air source heat pumps at 15 operational sites to replace fossil fuel systems.
+• Installed 10 air source heat pumps to replace fossil fuel systems this year giving us a total of 48 so far.

-Our fleet travelled 18.4 million miles for business reasons.
+Our fleet travelled around 18.4 million miles for business reasons.
+This was equivalent to the previous year.
 Our strategy aims to minimise the miles we travel and find zero emissions ways to travel.

 1) Reducing fleet mileage and business travel